Chapter 4.4 – Port Labor

 A. Deployment of new technology

 The willingness of stevedoring companies to invest in new cargo handling technology and automation is partly related to the perceived labor productivity benefits and cost savings at the level of dock labor.
-If a technical innovation would, in principle, reduce the workforce per gang (or, in the case of full automation, even eliminate workforce), the terminal operator will only benefit from the labor cost savings if the gangs are indeed reduced in size.
-If such a reduction in workforce is not possible within the contours of the dock labor employment system, then the stevedoring company will be far less eager to introduce technological innovations.
+If a technical innovation would, in principle, reduce the workforce per gang (or, in the case of full automation, even eliminate the workforce), the terminal operator will only benefit from the labor cost savings if the gangs are indeed reduced in size.
+If such a reduction in the workforce is not possible within the confines of the dock labor employment system, then the stevedoring company will be far less likely to introduce technological innovations.

 B. The legal status of dockworkers

 Dockworkers can be civil servants in state-owned service ports, directly employed by a private terminal operating company, or employed through dock labor schemes.
 Quite a few dock labor employment systems require that only registered dock workers perform dock work in the port.
-This obligation can be imposed by national or regional legislation or is the outcome of collective bargaining agreements between port employers and trade unions.
+This obligation can be imposed by national or regional legislation or be the outcome of collective bargaining agreements between port employers and trade unions.

 Though not ratified by many Member States, Article 3 of ILO Convention 137 makes explicit reference to the registration of dockworkers: